GTU Trustee LaRae Quy and Husband, Roger Quy, Pledge $100K to GTUx

 “Roger and I are proud to be investing in the future of GTUx and, in turn, the future of the GTU,” LaRae Quy said.
 “GTUx is a key facet of the GTU’s bold 5-Year Strategic Plan, and reflects the clear strides that GTU has made over the last couple of years in delivering new learning opportunities that respond to what our changing world needs today.
 The rapid growth of GTUx since its launch indicates that there is immense appetite for content that supports meaning-making and is available in an accessible, digestible format tailored to the needs of people on different learning and spiritual journeys.”

 This gift builds upon the 2022 pledge from GTU trustee Dale Walker, the initial installment of which contributed to the platform’s launch.
-Since that time, GTUx has grown to a community of more than 7,000 registered users; established partnership programs with organizations such as the United Nations’ Faith for Earth Initiative, GOOD DOCS, and the Faith and Justice Network; received a grant from Taube Philanthropies; released 6 new GTUx Originals including Ecospirituality: Environmental Pathways to Healing, Psychedelics and Religion Parts 1 & 2, and Mindfulness at Work?
+Since that time, GTUx has grown to a community of more than 7,000 registered users; established partnership programs with organizations such as the United Nations’ Faith for Earth Coalition, GOOD DOCS, and the Faith and Justice Network; received a grant from Taube Philanthropies; released 6 new GTUx Originals including Ecospirituality: Environmental Pathways to Healing, Psychedelics and Religion Parts 1 & 2, and Mindfulness at Work?
 Industry’s Search for Meaning and Purpose; and published more than 70 content offerings with new additions released on an ongoing basis.

 In the coming months, GTUx will be introducing additional opportunities for engagement as a direct result from community feedback, including certificates of completion in areas like ecospirituality.